rhinestonewtf/registry/docs/Attestation.md

  */
 struct SignedAttestationRequest {
     SchemaUID schemaUID; // The unique identifier of the schema.
-    AttestationRequestData data; // The arguments of the attestation request. bytes signature; // The signature data.
+    AttestationRequest data; // The arguments of the attestation request. bytes signature; // The signature data.
     address attester; // The attesting account.
 }